PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

 The complete output of the script can be found in a .csv file.
 For our example, *topkprob_var.csv* should show you the documents that were labeled with a topic containing the word *var*.

-Now you're ready to filter your Common Crawl corpus with your topics of choice to be discarded.
+Now we are ready to filter your Common Crawl corpus with your topics of choice to be discarded.

 ## Filtering documents

 The purpose of the next steps are to remove inappropriate content and only save the relevant documents in our corpus.
-This step requires some manual work because you will need to choose some probability thresholds on the topics you want to exclude.
-Those thresholds You can replace our example in the *topics_threshold.txt* file and add your own according to your analysis.
+This step requires some manual work because we will need to choose some probability thresholds on the topics you want to exclude.
+You can replace our example in the *topics_threshold.txt* file and add your own according to your analysis.
 The *topics_threshold* file looks like this:

      10 0.1
      59 0.2